 35. Koi Carp by Zoffany

 Peter Gomez says: ‘Imitating the vivacious tangerine tones of the renowned aquatics, the arresting Koi Carp is centred on vibrancy.
 Play with this colour to design unique signature spots, for instance the dining room.’
+Red living room ideas encourage you to curl up and seek comfort within the surrounding.

 36. Tigers Eye by Zoffany